mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/precious/index.md

 Therefore, I'll choose the one for Ruby versions after `2.7.3`.

-However, we still need to come up with a payload to use with it!
+However, we still need to come up with a payload to use with the YAML gadget!
+I want to obtain an elevated shell, so I'll just execute `/bin/bash`.

-I want to obtain a reverse shell, so I'll choose the Base64 encoded version of the 'Bash -i' payload from [RevShells](https://www.revshells.com/) configured to obtain a `/bin/bash` shell.

-Then, I'll create a `dependencies.yml` file to execute this payload:
+Then, I'll create a `dependencies.yml` file in `/tmp` to execute this binary:

 ```yml
 ---